dandywibowo/dandywibowo.github.io/_portfolio/portfolio-1.md

 collection: portfolio
 ---

 Explore the fascinating realm of retail analysis with our latest project on Kaggle!
-I've dived deep into customer shopping trends using SQL markdown_generator/customer-shopping-trends-analysis.ipynb, uncovering valuable insights into purchase behavior, subscription trends, payment preferences, and more.
+I've dived deep into [customer shopping trends using SQL](https://www.kaggle.com/code/andywow/customer-shopping-trends-analysis), uncovering valuable insights into purchase behavior, subscription trends, payment preferences, and more.
+You can download the pdf version [here](http://dandywibowo.github.io/files/customeranalysis.pdf).

 The dataset includes the following key characteristics: